Orange-OpenSource/hurl/docs/request.md

 ```

 Form parameters section can be seen as syntactic sugar over body section (values in form parameters section
-are not url encoded.).
+are not URL encoded.).
 A [multiline string body] could be used instead of a forms parameters section.

 ~~~hurl
 # Run a POST request with form parameters section: